andrewvc/elastic-loader/README.md

 The format allows you to issue arbitrary HTTP requests and to use the bulk API to add new documents as well with a more concise format.
 You specify the index and document type once, and subsequent documents will be imported.
 Each document should probably specify the `_id` field unless you truly want random IDs from elasticsearch.

+This project was created to aid the process of running examples for the book [Exploring Elasticsearch](http://exploring-elasticsearch.com).

 ## License

 Copyright © 2013 Andrew Cholakian